Religion in the Dominican Republic: Haitian Vodou

 Haitian Vodou is also practiced on the island.
-Haitian Vodou is very much influenced by religions from Benin, and to complement it also influenced by the Kongo religions, the Yoruba, Roman Catholicism and a bit by the Tainos.
+Haitian Vodou is very much influenced by religions from Benin, and to complement it also influenced by the Kongo religions, the Yoruba, Catholicism and a bit by the Tainos.
 It is very widely practiced in many bateyes (sugar cane communities) all around the country and large Haitian communities along the border.

 Congos Del Espiritu Santo

-Congos Del Espiritu Santo, also known as Dominican Santeria, is a mix of African religious symbolism and gods with Roman Catholic rituals.
+Congos Del Espiritu Santo, also known as Dominican Santeria, is a mix of African religious symbolism.
 It is not as purely African as Vodou, or Cuban Santeria, but it is very easy to spot African influences in every aspect, one just has to notice the name starts with "Congos".
 For one thing the Kongo deity Kalunga is syncretized with the Holy Spirit.
 It is said that the holy spirit appeared to the locals of Villa Mella, Mata los Indios with all the instruments of the religion, which include two drums, one called the Palo Major and the other one often called Alcahuete.
 A canoita, a clave like instrument made out of wood, and along with it Maracas.
 They often play their music during burial ceremonies, which is undeniably a very African tradition, specifically from the Congo Republic, DR Congo and Angola today, previously known as the kingdom of Kongo.